Interactive Simulations with JSPlotly

 • \(\epsilon\) = measurement error.

-The slope and intercept parameters can be obtained through several procedures, such as least squares, matrix algebra, or simple summaries.
-In the latter case, the calculation of parameters and error can be computed as follows:
+The parameters slope and intercept can be obtained by some procedures, such as least squares, matrix algebra, or by simple summations.
+In the latter case, the computation of parameters and error can be calculated as follows:

 \[ \alpha = \frac{n \sum x_i y_i - \sum x_i \sum y_i}{n \sum x_i^2 - \left( \sum x_i \right)^2} \]